 Family violence prevention

-WA’s tenancy and residential parks laws are changing to support victims of family and domestic violence (FDV) and help them to leave abusive relationships.
+There are plans to change WA’s tenancy and residential parks laws to support victims of family and domestic violence (FDV) and help them to leave abusive relationships.

-These important changes to the Residential Tenancies Act and the Residential Parks (Long-stay Tenants) Act are set to come into effect in late 2018.
+These important proposed changes to the Residential Tenancies Act and the Residential Parks (Long-stay Tenants) Act are due to come into effect in late 2018.

-The Residential Tenancies Legislation Amendment (Family Violence) Bill 2018 was introduced into Parliament on 15 May 2018.
+The Residential Tenancies Legislation Amendment (Family Violence) Bill 2018 was introduced into Parliament on 15 May 2018 and passed the Legislative Assembly (Lower House) on 27 June 2018.
+The next step is for it to be debated in the Legislative Council (Upper House) in August 2018.

 It comes after the Government announced in December 2017 that State Cabinet had approved the drafting of these amendments.
 See the Ministerial media statement "Tenancy law changes to support victims of domestic violence" or watch this video.